Last edit: 16/03/2025

 [CSA C22.2 N°04: 2017 – Bonding of electrical equipment] – 4.2 Parts to be bonded

-That gives a simple criteria to understand what metal parts to bond: only metal parts that is in proximity, or direct contact, to the live part.
+That gives a simple criteria to understand what metal parts to bond: only metal parts that is in proximity, or in direct contact, with a live part that can be subject to an insulation failure.
 We could refrase that concept by stating that only the metal parts that are likely to become “directly” energised must be bonded.
 That means, the motor frame has to be bonded since, in case of a fault of the stator winding insulation, the frame is “directly” energised.
 The motor basement will get energised but “indirectly” and therefore it should not be bonded.

 You can also see the situation from another point of view: If the branch circuit is properly designed, the Branch Circuit protection Device (Motor Starter in the European Language) will open the fault loop in case the motor frame gets energised (thanks to the current flowing through the fault loop).
 That means a person who touches the motor will be safe.
 But in that case a person who touches the Motor Basement will be safe as well, without the need to bond the basement as well.
 Actually he will be safer since, normally, the contact between the motor and its frame is with an interposed resistance!